ericwbailey/ericwbailey.website/.github/ISSUE_TEMPLATE/bug-report.md

 > Brief description of the issue.
 Please identify specific steps.
 >
 > Example:
-> 1. Go to ericwbailey.design,
+> 1. Go to ericwbailey.website,
 > 2. Navigate to Writing,
 > 3. Click on…